 Generally it is recommended that if you struggle with spine or hip mobility, you shouldn't jump straight into performing a deadlift.
 Instead, work on improving your mobility moves.
 Additionally, those who struggle with back pain should consult a fitness professional prior to attempting a deadlift or simply avoid them all together as they can cause more damage.

 However, for those who can perform a deadlift safely and properly without pain or strain, the many benefits of deadlifts are well worth it.

 Want to take your knowledge of fitness to the next level?
-Become a personal trainer with OriGym: we provide online personal trainer courses as well as a variety of personal trainer packages.
+Become a personal trainer with OriGym where you can enrol on a L3 PT Diploma.
 You can download our course prospectus today for all the information you need.